doughill1000/react-redux-template/src/api/_doc.md

-Contains logic and structures that mirror our services API
+Contains logic and structures that mirror external APIs